Recognizing Excellence in North Carolina Modernist Residential Design

 6. NCModernist reserves the exclusive right to accept, edit, or reject any information, image, video, or other submission component for accuracy, appropriateness, style, size, or length; or for compliance with these rules, terms and conditions.
 If a submission is rejected, payment will be refunded.

-8. By paying the entry fee, you agree to all the terms and conditions on this page; you have secured rights to use any submitted images, video, or audio; you have secured permission from the homeowners to submit their house; and you agree that images and video may appear at NCModernist's website and social media.
+7. By paying the entry fee, you agree to all the terms and conditions on this page; you have secured permission from the homeowners to submit their house; and you agree that descriptions, information, images, and video may appear at NCModernist's website, social media, and any promotional materials regarding the Matsumoto Prize.

 2024 Matsumoto Prize Submission Requirements